Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Introduction

-It seems that the dual problem does not play an essential role in proving the existence of the optimal strategies.
-However, since it is a tight upper bound for the primal problem, minimizing the dual problem provides an excellent approximation to the primal problem. \cite{bick2013solving} propose a simulation of artificial markets strategies (SAMS) method to compute the lower and upper bounds of the primal problem.
-Their artificial market is characterized by the adjustment of the drift terms of stocks and bonds, which is denoted as $v(t)$.
+In the algorithm design, \cite{bick2013solving} propose a Simulation of Artificial Markets Strategies (SAMS) method to compute the lower and upper bounds of the primal problem.
+Their artificial market is characterized by the adjustment of the drift terms of stocks and bonds, denoted by $v(t)$.
 They restrict $v(t)$ to be affine in time and minimize the artificial market with affine $v(t)$ to get the lowest upper bound.
-Finally, a lower bound is obtained by deriving a candidate strategy from the lowest upper bound and substituting the candidate strategy into the wealth process.
-The deficiency of the SAMS method is apparent.
-The artificial market is constrained to a subfamily of affine $v(t)$, and the gap between the lower and upper bounds always exists.
-To overcome this difficulty, we introduce a neural network to study the best form of $v(t)$.
-We find that when the risk-free interest rate, stock appreciation rate, and volatility are all constant, the SAMS method and neural network performance are very close.
-If the stock appreciation rate follows a perturbation in time, the SAMS is inadequate to solve the problem, and the gap between the lower and upper bounds is enormous.
-However, the neural network $v(t)$ can learn the perturbation pattern very well and provides tight lower and upper bounds with a small gap.
-Last but not least, both methods show that when considering trading constraints, the individual will reduce his or her demand for life insurance.
+Finally, a lower bound is obtained by deriving a candidate strategy from the lowest upper bound and then substituting it into the wealth process.
+The SAMS method provides a very efficient algorithm.
+Under the affine $v(t)$, it is easy to obtain the explicit upper bound and induce a candidate strategy for the lower bound.
+However, the affine $v(t)$ also ignores nonlinear relationships with other state variables, such as stochastic income, which leave big duality gaps for the lower and upper bounds.
+To overcome this difficulty, we introduce a neural network to study the best form of $v_t$.
+We first derive a semi-explicit upper bound in the form of a conditional $p$-th moment of the pricing kernel.
+We simulate this upper bound using Monte Carlo methods and minimize it using stochastic gradient descent.
+From the upper bound, we induce a candidate strategy in the form of a conditional $p$-th moment of the pricing kernel.
+Finally, we use deep regression to estimate those conditional expectations and substitute the candidate strategy into the wealth process to obtain a tight lower bound.
+Our numerical examples show that our proposed ``deep pricing kernel approach'' significantly reduces the duality gap compared to the SAMS approach.
+Specifically, for the risk-averse individual $\gamma=1.5$, our approach lowers the relative duality gap from $1.97\%$ under the SAMS approach to only $0.06\%$.
+For the risk-seeking individual $\gamma=0.8$, it reduces the relative duality gap from $0.71\%$ to $0.03\%$.
+Moreover, due to the flexibility of the semi-explicit upper bound, the ``deep pricing kernel approach" can be applied to other problems when the value function lacks an explicit solution because of the pricing kernel's conditional p-th moment.
+Finally, both methods show that when considering trading constraints, the individual reduces their consumption, wealth levels, and demand for life insurance and annuities.